-It may be used with sedation, which calms the patient and reduces stress levels.
-Together, they enable the surgeon to carry out the procedure without pain or distress.
+People may also receive sedative drugs, which reduce stress levels and promote calmness.
+Together, anesthesia and sedation enable the doctor or surgeon to carry out the procedure without causing pain or distress.

-- surgery is minor and does not require general or regional anesthesia
+- The procedure is minor and does not require general or regional anesthesia.

-- the procedure can be done quickly and the patient does not need to stay overnight
+- The procedure is quite quick, and the person will not need to stay overnight.

-- the operation does not need the muscles to be relaxed or for the patient to be unconscious
+- There is no need for the muscles to be relaxed or the person to be unconscious.

-Examples include dental surgery, the removal of a verruca, a mole, or a cataract, and biopsies.
+Examples include dental surgery, biopsies, and the removal of a verruca, mole, or cataract.

 The type and dose of anesthesia will depend on many factors.
-These include the patients’ age, weight, any allergies, the part of the body to be operated on, and any current medical condition.
+These include the person’s age, weight, allergies, and medical conditions, as well as the site and aim of the procedure.

-Various drugs are used to block the pain.
-They can be applied as an injection or through applying a spray or an ointment.
+Healthcare professionals use various drugs to block the pain, which they can deliver in the form of an injection or a spray or ointment.

 The drug works by acting on certain nerve pathways to prevent the nerves in the area of application from sending signals to the brain.

-It normally takes a few minutes for the drug to take effect, and it wears off after a few hours.
-A stronger and higher dose will last for longer.
+It usually takes a few minutes for the drug to take effect, and it wears off after a few hours.
+A higher dose will last for longer.

-Cocaine was the first anesthetic, but now it is rarely used.
-Lidocaine is now the most widely used local anesthetic, but different drugs are used for different purposes.
+Cocaine was the first anesthetic, but its use is now rare.
+Lidocaine is the most widely used local anesthetic, but doctors and anesthetists use different drugs for different purposes.

-Synthetic anesthetics are similar in structure to cocaine, but these drugs do not have the same abuse potential.
+Synthetic anesthetics are similar in structure to cocaine, but they do not have the same potential for abuse.

-If a patient is going to have surgery that involves a local anesthetic, the doctor should explain beforehand how to prepare.
+If a person is going to undergo surgery or another procedure that involves a local anesthetic, the doctor should explain beforehand how to prepare.

-Patients must inform the doctor if they are using any medications, especially if these are blood thinning agents, such as aspirin or warfarin.
+The individual should inform the doctor if they are using any medications, especially if these include blood-thinning agents, such as aspirin or warfarin.

-In the doctor’s office, the doctor will apply a local anesthetic agent to the relevant area of the body.
-It will begin to feel numb.
+A person will often receive local anesthesia in the doctor’s office.
+Shortly after the doctor applies a local anesthetic agent to the relevant area of the body, it will begin to feel numb.

-Depending on what the procedure is, and how anxious the patient feels, a sedative may also be given at the same time.
-This will help the patient to feel calm and less anxious.
+Depending on the type of procedure and how anxious the person feels, the doctor may also give them a sedative.
+This medication will help the individual feel calm and less anxious.

-The physician will monitor the amount of oxygen in the blood using a small device placed on the finger.
-In rare cases, a plastic nasal tube will be used to provide extra oxygen.
+The doctor will often place a small device on the person’s finger so that they can monitor the amount of oxygen in the blood.
+In rare cases, they may use a plastic nasal tube to provide extra oxygen.

-Local anesthesia is generally considered very safe.
+Healthcare professionals generally consider local anesthesia to be very safe.
 For minor surgery, it is safer than general anesthesia.

-There may be some tingling and pain when the drug is administered, and when it is wearing off, and there may be some bruising, but these are usually minor.
+There may be some tingling and pain during the administration of the drug and when it is wearing off, and a person may notice some bruising, but these effects are usually minor.

 Temporary adverse effects that affect some people include: